ecmwf/metview-python/docs/api/geopoints_obj_toc.rst

       - Merges 2 sets of :class:`Fieldset` or :class:`Geopoints`

     * - :func:`metadata`
-      - Returns a metadata definition from the given :class:`Geopoints`.
+      - Returns metadata from a :class:`Geopoints`

     * - :func:`min`
       - Minimum